Separation out of Entanglement: Extended Werner Density Matrix

-Our proposal is to extend the Werner density matrix in such a way that the classical part corresponds to a "biased coin flip."
-Specifically, we consider two independent classical two-state systems:
+We extend the Werner density matrix by allowing the classical component to exhibit dependence.
+Specifically, we consider two correlated classical two-state systems, characterized by the joint probabilities $P(a, b)$ for the event that $A$ takes state $a$ and $B$ takes state $b$.
+We define the parameters: